datomarjanidze/visible-memory-usage/README.md

 ### Description

-Display memory usage as bars in the console.
+Node.js package for displaying memory usage as bars in the console.
+In order to make this library work, it is necessary to pass a Node.js cli argument `--max-old-space-size`.
 <br>
 <br>
 ![Example](https://github.com/datomarjanidze/visible-memory-usage/blob/main/example.gif?raw=true)